Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 - Network Externalities and Personal Data Collection by Digital Platforms, Revise and Resubmit at *Economic Research Journal* (with Sanxi Li and Xi Liu; in Chinese)

+- Optimal Search History Disclosure, (work in progress)

-- The Impact of the Dual Reduction Policy from the Perspective of Academic Competition: Educational Equity and Social Welfare, Under review at *Peking University Education Review* (with Kai Ding and Sanxi Li; in Chinese)
+- The Impact of the Dual Reduction Policy from the Perspective of Academic Competition: Educational Equity and Social Welfare, (with Kai Ding and Sanxi Li; in Chinese)

 - Logistics Informatization and Industrial Agglomeration, (with Xi Liu, Runyi Wang and Huaxin Huang; in Chinese)